solana-labs/solana/docs/src/developing/runtime-facilities/zk-token-proof.md

   number.
 The context component for a `VerifyPubkeyValidity` instruction data is the ElGamal public key that is properly formed.
-- The <em>proof</em> component contains the actual mathematical pieces that certifies different properties of the context data.
+- The <em>proof</em> component contains the actual mathematical pieces that certify different properties of the context data.

 The ZK Token proof program processes a proof instruction in two steps: